NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/spatial_correlation.rst

 Ground Motion Intensity Spatial Correlation Model Options
 =========================================================

 The regional seismic risk analysis requires the prediction of ground motion intensities at multiple sites.
 Such joint predictions need to consider the correlation between ground motion intensities at different sites given a specific earthquake scenario.
-In general, ground motion models predict intensities at an individual site :math:`i` due to an earthquake :math:`j` have the following form:
+In general, ground motion models that predict intensities at an individual site :math:`i` due to an earthquake :math:`j` have the following form:

 .. math::